mui/material-ui/packages/mui-docs/README.md

 ```

 The docs has a peer dependency on the core components.
-If you are not already using Material-UI in your project, you can add it with:
+If you are not already using MUI in your project, you can add it with:

 ```sh
 // with npm